-(Minn.
-Stat. § 115A.9561)

 M. The school district may not place in mixed municipal solid waste an electronic product containing a cathode-ray tube.
-(Minn.
-Stat. § 115A.9565)

 N. The school district, on its own or in cooperation with others, may implement a program to collect, process, or dispose of household batteries.
 The school district may provide financial incentives to any person, including public or private civic groups, to collect the batteries.
-(Minn.
-Stat. § 115A.961, Subd.
-3)

 V. PROCUREMENT OF RECYCLED COMMODITIES AND MATERIALS

 A. When practicable and when the price of recycled materials does not exceed the price of nonrecycled materials by more than 10 percent, the school district may purchase recycled materials.
 In order to maximize the quantity and quality of recycled materials purchased, the school district may also use other appropriate procedures to acquire recycled materials at the most economical cost to the school district.
-(Minn.
-Stat. § 16C.073, Subd.3(a))

 B. When purchasing commodities and services, the school district will apply and promote waste management practices with special emphasis on the reduction of the quantity and toxicity of materials in waste.
-(Minn.
-Stat. § 16C.073, Subd.
-3(b))

 C. Whenever practicable, the school district will: